We Are Lady Parts: Punk, Poignancy, and Pure Joy

 Bisma (Faith Omole), the bassist and cartoonist, brings warmth and insight.
 Her conversations about her hair, her art, and what it means to be a Black Muslim woman are subtle yet profound, pushing the boundaries of how we see intersectionality on screen.

 Then there’s Momtaz (Lucie Shorthouse), the unseen force who keeps the band running.
 Draped in a niqab, she’s a mystery—sharp, strategic, and unapologetically badass.
-Her quiet defiance challenges every lazy stereotype about Muslim women, proving that power doesn’t need to be loud to be felt.
+Her quiet defiance dismantles lazy stereotypes about Muslim women, showing that strength doesn’t need to shout.

 Together, these women navigate the chaos of identity, faith, and ambition, carving out a space that feels authentic and deeply moving.
 They don’t fit neatly into any box—and that’s exactly what makes them unforgettable.